Updated: 2 days ago

 This week’s topic is about building credit for your children while reviewing some tips and reminders for the parent’s credit situation as well.

-First off, it is one thing to have credit; however, it is another to have a good credit score and when you achieve this, it simply means that you will be offered the most optimal interests to borrow money.
+First off, it is one thing to have credit; however, it is another to have a good credit score and when you achieve this, it simply means that you will be offered the most optimal interest rates to borrow money.

 Now in case you didn’t know, not everyone has a credit score.